noamraph/nix-pills/pills/09-automatic-runtime.md

     /nix/store/a42k52zwv6idmf50r9lps1nzwq9khvpf-hello

 We see that `glibc` and `gcc` are runtime dependencies.
-Intuitively, `gcc` shouldn\'t be in this list!
+Intuitively, `gcc` shouldn't be in this list!
 Displaying the printable strings in the `hello` binary shows that the out path of `gcc` does indeed appear:

     $ strings result/bin/hello|grep gcc